-This is a smaller, more low-profile knee sleeve from the company, Cage Sents.
+This is a smaller, more low-profile knee sleeve from the company, RDX.

 If you want the extra knee support but are concerned about losing mobility, then this is the sleeve that you’ll want.
 Now, none of the sleeves are on this list will inhibit your BJJ or MMA game, but this sleeve is particularly small and sleek.

-This sleeve is sold individually, which is great if you really only need the single sleeve.
+This sleeve is sold individually, which is great if you really only need a single sleeve.

 One of the things that can cause knee problems is having weak supporting muscles and ligaments.
 For example, if you have particularly weak quads then the ligaments around your knee will have to compensate for them, leading to overuse and then injury.